Traven-B/mymodern/project_docs/PROJECT_STRUCTURE.md

    end
    ```

-The constant POST_DATA is defined in hennepin_secrets.cr and is used in the in
+The constant POST_DATA is defined in hennepin_secrets.cr and is used in the the
-the otherwise complete definition of the hennepin module in the hennepin.cr
+otherwise complete definition of the hennepin module in the hennepin.cr file.
-file.

 ### Specifying post_url value